What is the first thing to learn in digital marketing?

 Here I wrote a detailed review of LinkedIn Learning, which explains how to get a free month and how to find relevant courses.
 The course is completely free and contains 26 modules designed to teach you the basics of digital marketing and prepare you to find an entry-level job in this field.
 The course lasts about 4 hours and is completely free, making it an excellent option if you want to start and learn the basics of content marketing.
 This is valuable to know, even if you end up getting a larger digital marketing job where you also handle advertising.

-.
 And they have had more than 13 million students since their founding.
 Your e-commerce diploma is published by Google and takes 6 to 10 hours to complete.
 Udemy is another online learning platform similar to LinkedIn Learning (mentioned above).
 SkillShare also offers 14 days free here.

 I used to try to avoid paying for anything, and I learned 100% free of charge by “searching for information online”.
 Top 10 remote jobs that pay well.
 The Unbounce landing page conversion course is a free online course covering several topics, all designed to help you understand how to get higher conversions on your landing pages; an essential skill in your digital marketing toolkit.
 Also, make sure that the course you choose includes information on how to find a job in digital marketing, rather than just technical skills.

 The books won't provide you with much practical knowledge, but they're a great tool to start your digital marketing journey.
 Digital marketing is a dynamically evolving field and, therefore, your knowledge risks becoming obsolete very quickly.
-Below, we've listed a wide range of courses to help you complete your skills and improve your understanding of digital marketing.
+Below we've listed a wide range of courses that can help complete your skillset and improve your understanding of digital marketing.
+The good news is that learning the skills needed for digital marketing is often possible at home in your spare time thanks to the plethora of free online resources available.

 Marci Ramsfield